Glenn Berry, Building Chief

 For sediment run-off from construction sites call Sediment Control at 410-887-3226 between 7:30 a.m. and 3:30 p.m.

-Maryland Home Improvement Commission can be contacted concerning MHIC licenses for contractors by calling 410-230-6309, Monday thru Friday, between 8 a.m. and 4 p.m.
+Maryland Home Improvement Commission (MHIC) can be contacted concerning MHIC licenses for contractors by calling 410-230-6309, Monday through Friday, between 8 a.m. and 4 p.m.